Rotorsoft/eventually-monorepo/README.md

 - `/libs` - frameworks and shared libraries
 - `/services` - micro services

 A `calculator` sample service is provided as a template.
-We recommend using consistent project structures like the one below.
-Start by defining your models and validation schemas, then write your aggregates and policies.
-Follow TDD practices and the Test utility to acomplish 100% code coverage.
+We recommend using a similar project structure for consistency.

+Our recipe always starts from an Event Storming Model.
+First, write your models and validation schemas, then write your aggregates and policies.

+Follow TDD practices and aim for 100% code coverage.

 ```bash
 ./src